Winter Series 2020

 Tuesday, February 25

 Conclude the winter series on Fat Tuesday by enjoying fellowship with your new friends!
-Celebrate together before our Lenten fasting begins the following day on Ash Wednesday.
+Celebrate Mardi Gras together before our Lenten fasting begins the following day on Ash Wednesday.

-The festivities begin with Mass at 6:30pm followed by a potluck dinner social in the parish hall.
-For dinner, Cajun main course options will be provided from Yats.
+The festivities begin with Mass at 6:30pm in the church followed by a potluck dinner social in the Basil Moreau Room (church basement).
+For dinner, Cajun dishes of jambalaya, seafood gumbo, and red beans & rice will be provided from Chicory Cafe.
 If you can, bring a side dish to share and your favorite beverage, but don't let that stop you from coming.
-Drop off food before Mass at the parish hall (below the church).
+Feel free to drop off food before Mass.

-Mardi Gras Directions: Mass will take place in St. Joseph Church, located at 226 N Hill St in South Bend.
-The party will take place in the parish hall, located directly underneath the church.
+Mardi Gras Directions: Mass will be held in St. Joseph Church, located at 226 N Hill St in South Bend.
+The party will take place in the Basil Moreau Room, located directly underneath the church.
+The stairs to the basement can be accessed either from inside the church through the sacristy or from the external door at the rear of the church building.

 Questions: Sean Allen – firstname.lastname@example.org or 858-354-9006